 Table of contents

-This is the first core update since the December 2025 core update which started on December 11 and lasted for 18 days causing widespread fluctuations to the search results.
+The March 2026 core update was the first core update since the December 2025 core update which started on December 11 and lasted for 18 days causing widespread fluctuations to the search results.

 Today we released the March 2026 core update to Google Search.